DharaniSureshBabu/DharaniSureshBabu.github.io/README.md

-# Welcome to Dharani Suresh Babu's Digital Agriculture Space
+# Welcome to Dharani's Digital Agriculture Space

 <img src="images/Dharani_Headshot_photo - Copy.jpg" alt="Dharani's Headshot" width="250" align="right" />

 ## 🌿 Greetings Fellow Agritech Enthusiasts!
 Hello there!
-I'm Dharani, As a dedicated researcher in digital agriculture, I am passionate about the intersection where data science meets the art of farming.
+I'm Dharani Suresh.
+As a dedicated researcher in digital agriculture, I am passionate about the intersection where data science meets the art of farming.
 With over 9 years of research and hands-on experience, I work at the forefront of developing technologies that drive the future of sustainable agriculture and precision farming.
-Join me in exploring cutting-edge innovations that nurture our crops and communities and this is where technology meets the earth—my corner for digital agriculture innovation.
+Join me in exploring cutting-edge innovations that nurture our crops and communities.
+This is where technology meets the earth—my corner for digital agriculture innovation.
 Here, you'll discover a blend of agronomy, data science, and the latest tech trends that are shaping the future of farming.

 ## Cultivating Growth with Technology